tomaszkacprzak/tomaszkacprzak.github.io/index.md

 I was the PI of the ["Deep Learning for Observational Cosmology"](https://datascience.ch/project/deep-learning-for-observational-cosmology-dloc/) programme at the Swiss Data Science Centre.

+## Forward modelling of telescope images

+I have worked on building end-to-end simulations of various telescope images, using parametric models for galaxy populations.
+I have pioneered the use of Approximate Bayesian Computation techniques to constrain galaxy population models with simulations.
+I worked on DES, CFHT and Subaru results, as well as statistical and computations techniques enabling the practical use of this approach.

 ## Weak gravitational lensing analysis

 The full cosmological lensing analysis is complex: starting from understanding the effects affecting the pixels in the telescope camera, through modelling of atmospheric image distortions, measuring shapes of galaxies, and simulation-driven systematic errors control.
 Finally, I am exploring novel methods of extracting information from weak gravitational lensing datasets with Convolutional Neural Networks.